jazmineuno/JazmineGuiQt/README.md

 i.e.,
 ```
 ./configure --with-curl --with-sodium
+make
 ```

+Copy the entire php directory (ex: php-7.2.1) to JazmineGuiQt/php

+NOTE: Use the included php.ini file.
+Put php.ini in php/sapi/cli/ (edit session info as needed, see above)

-Also need to build jazmine for Linux and put build in JazmineGuiQt directory.
+Also need to build jazmine for Linux and put 'build' directory in JazmineGuiQt directory.

-Use the included php.ini file.
-Put php.ini in php/sapi/cli/